boshenzh/boshenzh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there, I'm Boshen Zhang, currently pursuing my master's degree at the [University of Southern California](https://www.usc.edu/).
-I am fortunate to work with Prof.[Stefanos Nikolaidis](https://www.stefanosnikolaidis.net/) .
-Previously, I completed my undergraduate study at [Virginia Tech](https://www.vt.edu/), where I was guided by Dr. [Sara Hooshangi](https://nvc.cs.vt.edu/faculty/Sara-Hooshangi.html) and Dr. [Weijun Xie](https://sites.google.com/site/weijunxieor/home) and graduated Magna Cum Laude.
+Hi, I'm Boshen Zhang, I am interested in studying in the intersection of Robotics and AI, especially in scenarios that involves human.

+I received my master's degree at [University of Southern California](https://www.usc.edu/) and bachelor's degree at [Virginia Tech](https://www.vt.edu/)

+Previously I was a research assistant with with Prof.[Stefanos Nikolaidis](https://www.stefanosnikolaidis.net/) in the [ICAROS](https://icaros.usc.edu/people/) Lab where I focused on synthetic data generation with LLM-powered agents.
+I have also conducted research with Prof. [Gaurav Sukhatme](https://viterbi.usc.edu/directory/faculty/Sukhatme/Gaurav) and Prof.[Feifei Qian](https://sites.google.com/usc.edu/roboland) on adaptive communication and collabration.

-My current research interests lies in Multi-agent systems, Robot Learning, and Human-Robot Interaction.
+My research interests lies in Robot Learning, Human-Robot Interaction and Multi-agent systems.
 My main research goal is to build embodied agent that makes adaptive, rapid, and robust decisions and work well alongside humans.

-I hope we can build and play with systems like [MOSS](https://the-wandering-earth.fandom.com/wiki/550W_(MOSS))(Wandering Earth) and [TARS](https://www.youtube.com/watch?v=wVEfFHzUby0)(Interstellar) someday!
+I am also interested in robot expressiveness in which robot exhibits anthropomorphism without adopting a human shape.
+I really loved the idea of making robot of a helpful friend. ([Keepon](https://www.youtube.com/watch?v=nPdP1jBfxzo) by Hideki Kozima,[ELEGNT](https://www.youtube.com/watch?v=iJtTfIj1Dd8) from Apple).

-When I'm not busy with my studies, I spend my time rock climbing, watching movies/reality show, and listening to music.
+For leisure, I spend my time rock climbing, watching movies, and listening to music.

-I love collabration.
-Feel free to send me an email for any potential collabration or just simply want to chat about life and career.
+Feel free to send me an email!